ONSdigital/generator-ons-javascript-template/README.md

 ## Features

-==Test== This template includes a number of features to help you get started developing your JavaScript project quickly:
+This template includes a number of features to help you get started developing your JavaScript project quickly:

 >[!IMPORTANT]
 >Sanjeev to add the tech part